Nufeen/suspicious-sierra/README.md

 https://twitter.com/icleus/status/943087366436282370

 _Soundes like a creepy crap to be disabled.
-At least if you are not using iCloud (I do not)_
+At least if you are not using iCloud (I do not)._

 ## `com.apple.Safari.SafeBrowsing.Service`